gambisadi16-art/react-saas-platform/README.md

 - JavaScript (ES6+)

 ## Purpose
 This project was created to demonstrate modern front-end development practices, responsive web design, component-based architecture, and user-focused UI/UX design using React.
+This project was created to demonstrate modern front-end development practices, responsive web design, component-based architecture, and user-focused UI/UX design using React.